 Who Do You Trust?
 The Lien Follows the Machine

 Did you know that Ground Clearance and NER (IRONcheck) work together to give you an additional layer of support when making your equipment deals?
-Every piece of equipment on a search request also goes through the NER database looking for history on the machine.
+Most equipment on a search request also goes through the NER database looking for history on the machine.

 Not long ago a customer requested a search, and a blanket lien was located.
 A search from NER showed a lien in a different state.
 Due diligence showed it was an active lien filed just two years ago.

 The previous owner (before the current seller) was contacted.
 They purchased the machine at a well-known auction house and assumed it to be free and clear for that reason.

 The auction house guaranteed the unit free and clear up to the purchase price at the time of the auction.
 The machine was now selling for considerably more, and my customer was about to be on the hook for the overage due to a lien that was not terminated.
 The story ends well.
 It took a few days, but the matter was cleared up.
 Trust but verify!

 The truth is many creditors do not file terminations when a note is paid off.